-- Feedback from patients was positive about the way staff treated people. - The practice gave patients timely support and information. - Results from the national GP patient survey showed that the practice was comparable with local and national averages for its satisfaction scores on consultations with nurses. - Results from the national GP patient survey showed that the practice was below local and national averages for its satisfaction scores on consultations with GPs.
+- Feedback from patients was positive about the way staff treated people. - The practice gave patients timely support and information. - Results from the national GP patient survey showed that the practice was below local and national averages for its satisfaction scores on consultations with nurses. - Results from the national GP patient survey showed that the practice was in line with local and national averages for its satisfaction scores on consultations with GPs.